The British government’s haphazard approach to quarantining travelers won’t make up for its failed domestic coronavirus containment efforts.

 - 68 Fact-Based

-The UK scored in the median for overall policy, due to a relatively strong financial policy, although its weak lockdown hurt its score.
+The U.K. scored near the median for overall policy, due to a relatively strong financial policy, although its weak initial lockdown hurt its score; the new strain is causing a huge uptick in cases, resulting in stricter lockdowns.

-The UK has a low number of hospital beds, balanced out by a relatively low degree of inequality, and it scores slightly above average in most other categories.
+The U.K. has a low number of hospital beds, balanced out by a relatively low degree of inequality, and it scores slightly above the median in most other categories.

 - Debt/GDP ratio 86.8%